Emmy nominations 2020: Netflix and ‘Watchmen’ lead with most nominees; complete coverage

-Not far behind was Amazon’s comedy “The Marvelous Mrs. Maisel,” always an Emmy voter favorite, which had 20 nominations.
+Not far behind was Amazon Prime’s comedy “The Marvelous Mrs. Maisel,” always an Emmy-voter favorite, with 20 nominations.
 Two dramas about very dysfunctional families, Netflix’s “Ozark” and HBO’s “Succession,” tied for third place with 18 nods each.

 While cable network shows were strong, streaming services still dominated: Netflix earned a whopping 160 nominations, boosted by other contenders including British monarchy epic “The Crown” and Ryan Murphy’s “Hollywood.”

+On the comedy side, broadcast channels managed to make an appearance: NBC’s “The Good Place” showed up in the best comedy race, along with cable shows “Insecure,” “Curb Your Enthusiasm,” “Schitt’s Creek” and “What We Do in the Shadows,” as well as streaming’s “Dead to Me,” “The Kominsky Method” and “The Marvelous Mrs. Maisel.”

+As usual, “Saturday Night Live” was a favorite: Regular cast members Kenan Thompson, Cecily Strong and Kate McKinnon will compete in the comedy acting categories, while SNL hosts Eddie Murphy and Adam Driver were nominated for guest actor alongside Brad Pitt for a brief appearance as Anthony S. Fauci.

-Despite the novel coronavirus having thrown Hollywood productions and ceremonies into disarray, the Emmy Awards will still be held this September, albeit in some altered form.
+Despite the novel coronavirus having thrown Hollywood productions and ceremonies into disarray, the 72nd Primetime Emmy Awards will still be held Sept.
+20 on ABC, albeit in some altered form, with Jimmy Kimmel as host.

-Keep an eye on this post for an updating list of nominees — and instant analysis — for the 72nd annual Emmy Awards, set to air Sept.
-20 on ABC with Jimmy Kimmel as host.

 Nominations by network